xiaoqixiaowei/swiftWRF-dataset/readme.md

 # SwiftWRF: Spectrum Dataset for Single-Sided Movable Scenarios

-This repository provides the open-source **RFID spectrum dataset** used in the paper
+This repository provides the open-source **RFID spectrum dataset** used in the paper:
 📄 **[Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting](https://arxiv.org/abs/2506.12787)**.

-The dataset covers a variety of **single-sided movable scenarios** and is intended for research on wireless field reconstruction.
+The dataset covers a variety of **single-sided movable scenarios** and is intended for research on wireless field reconstruction and generative modeling of spectrum data.

 ---